mhsabbagh/green-recorder/README.md

 This is a recording sample for DOTA 2 running on Wayland: [https://www.youtube.com/watch?v=kwCRBoOdJzU](https://www.youtube.com/watch?v=kwCRBoOdJzU)

+Please, consider supporting us on Patreon if you like the software.
+More features and new versions would be released with each goal we achieve there: https://www.patreon.com/greenproject

 ## Download

 ### Ubuntu 16.04/16.10/17.04 or Linux Mint 18/18.1